-Its not just about sculpting something out of thin air, is it?
+It is not just about sculpting something out of thin air, is it?
 When was the photo taken?
 What were the trends of that period?
 What were the clothing styles?
 I try to work out what is likely to be missing and work inventively.
-It may take while to find what I am looking for, period clothes, toys, furniture, backdrops but it is worth the search.
+It may take a while to find what I am looking for, period clothes, toys, furniture, backdrops but it is worth the search.

 Most importantly of all when I have found some reference material that can be used I match the grain, the lighting and shadows.
-I cringe every time I see restorations with beautifully smooth skies or some replaced clothing where the grain and texture has not been matched up and it looks terrible.
-Shadows are a tell tale sign as well so match these in too and don’t forget the high-lights.
-The whole idea of a restoration is for it to look un-restored, like it was never damaged in the first place.
+I cringe every time I see restorations with beautifully smooth skies or some replaced clothing where the grain and texture have not been matched up and it looks terrible.
+Shadows are a tell-tale sign as well so match these in too and don’t forget the highlights.
+The whole idea of restoration is for it to look un-restored like it was never damaged in the first place.
 This is the hardest trick to master, do this and you surely can not put a foot wrong.